rcrowe/phing-asset/README.md

 Example
 --------

-Open a terminal and run the following in `test`:
+Open a terminal and run the following in `phing-asset`:

 `cd test`